Concentric objects: Applications and examples

 The ripples formed by dropping a small object into still water naturally form an expanding system of concentric circles.
 Evenly spaced circles on the targets used in target archery or similar sports provide another familiar example of concentric circles.

 Coaxial cable is a type of electrical cable in which the combined neutral and earth core completely surrounds the live core(s) in system of concentric cylindrical shells.

 Johannes Kepler's Mysterium Cosmographicum envisioned a cosmological system formed by concentric regular polyhedra and spheres.

+Concentric circles have been used on firearms surfaces as means of holding lubrication or reducing friction on components, similar to jewelling.

 Concentric circles are also found in diopter sights, a type of mechanic sights commonly found on target rifles.
 They usually feature a large disk with a small-diameter hole near the shooter's eye, and a front globe sight (a circle contained inside another circle, called tunnel).
 When these sights are correctly aligned, the point of impact will be in the middle of the front sight circle.